 Lacrosse is a combination of football, hockey and basketball.
 It has been called the fastest game on two feet and is a grueling test of stamina.

-There are 10 positions on a team (one goalie, three attackmen, three midfielders, and three defensemen).
+In the boys/mens game, there are 10 positions on a team (one goalie, three attackmen, three midfielders, and three defensemen).
 The object of the game is to put a 5 oz. hard-rubber ball into your opponent's net with a long-handled stick with a triangular pocket at the end, while keeping your opponent from doing the same to you.

 Like soccer, lacrosse is played on an open field with goals at both ends; like hockey, the players carry sticks and can roam behind the net; like basketball, the offensive players set picks and run patterned offenses and fast breaks, while the defenses are man-to-man or zone.
 Basketball inventor James Naismith was a lacrosse player in the laste 1800's.